Mularaja: Conflict with Vigraharaja II and Bārapa

 Merutuṅga states that Mūlarāja once faced simultaneous invasions at the northern and southern frontiers of his kingdom.
 The northern invader was the king of Sapādalakṣa, who can be identified as the Śākambharī Cāhamāna ruler Vigraharāja II.
 This invasion finds a mention in the later Chahamana accounts, but is not mentioned in Vigraharaja's 973 CE inscription, so it must have happened sometime after 973 CE.
 The southern invader was the Lata Chalukya ruler Bārapa, a vassal of the Kalyani Chalukya ruler Tailapa II.

 According to Merutuṅga, Mūlarāja's ministers advised him to take shelter in the Kanthā-durga fort until Navarātri, when Vigraharāja would depart to perform the traditional worship of his family deity, and then attack Bārapa.
 Mūlarāja agreed to this suggestion, but unexpectedly, Vigraharāja did not depart on Navaratri.
 Mūlarāja then collected a large number of soldiers from different parts of his kingdom, and led an army to the Cāhamāna camp.
-He managed to enter the royal pavallion of Vigraharāja, who, after a short conversation, was impressed with his bravery.
+He managed to enter the royal pavilion of Vigraharāja, who, after a short conversation, was impressed with his bravery.
 Mūlarāja asked Vigraharāja not to attack him while he was engaged in a war with Bārapa, and the Cāhamāna agreed to the demand.
 Vigraharāja also promised to maintain friendly relations with Mūlarāja, who subsequently attacked and killed Bārapa.

 Pṛthvīrāja Vijaya, which was composed under Cāhamāna patronage, states that Vigraharāja forced Mūlarāja to take shelter in Kanthā-durga, and advanced as far as Bhṛgukaccha (modern Bharuch), where he built a temple dedicated to the goddess Aśapuri.
-The 15th century Hammira Mahakavya, which glorifies the Chahamana lineage, inaccurate claims that Vigraharaja killed Mularaja.

 It is hard to determine the historical truth from these different accounts.
 Historian R. B. Singh theorizes that Mūlarāja ceded a part of his territory to the Cāhamānas.
 Historian Dasharatha Sharma also believes that the conflict ended with some advantage for Vigraharāja, who allied with Bārapa and helped him achieve independence.
 Historian Asoke Kumar Majumdar theorizes that Mūlarāja may have paid Vigraharāja money to win him over, and the two kings may have then jointly marched up to Bhṛgukaccha against Bārapa.

 Religion

 The Jain authors present Mularaja as fully involved in Vedic and Brahmanical notions of kingship, while at the same time extensively supporting the Jains as a matter of royal policy.
-Although he was a Shaivaite, he built Mulavasatika (Mula's residence) temple for Digambaras and the Mulanatha-jinadeva (the Jina who is Mula's lord) temple for the Svetambaras.
+Although he was a Shaivaite, he built Mulavasatika (Mula's residence) temple for Digambaras and the Mulanatha-jinadeva (the Jina who is Mula's lord) temple for the Śvetāmbaras.

 Surathotsava of Someshvara, a thirteenth century Brahmana, describes Mularaja being consecrated as king through the performance of a Vedic Vajapeya sacrifice.